-How do you remove a file whose filename begins with a dash (hyphen or minus)
+How do I delete a file whose name begins with “-” (hyphen a.k.a. dash or minus)?

 total 8